Myoclonus epilepsy with ragged-red fibers

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-The electroencephalogram (EEG) remains, as it has been since Berger made his first recording in the 1920s, a pivotal diagnostic 2-dimensional clinical tool for assessing the brain’s 3-dimensional electrophysiological activity.
-EEG is a graphic display of a difference in voltages from 2 sites of the brain function recorded over time.
+Since the first EEG recordings by Hans Berger in the 1920s, the electroencephalogram (EEG) has remained a pivotal diagnostic tool analyzing the brain’s 3-dimensional electrophysiological activity in a 2-dimensional format for interpretation.
+EEG graphically displays voltage differences between two sites of the brain to represent intrinsic function recorded over time.
 Because surface electrodes are routinely used to record EEG, the scalp, skull, and meninges serve as barriers to influence the EEG; therefore, features of the cortical waveforms may be altered.
 To ensure the accuracy of the recording where very low amplitude electrophysiological potentials are encountered, the technical aspects of recording are important to understand and maintain.
-Adherence to the 10-20 international system of electrode placement, principals underlying instrumentation and electrical safety, standardized digital recording, and applying crucial recording concepts throughout the performance of the EEG are a few important technical requirements.
+Interpreting EEG necessitates a baseline understanding of electrophysiology, biological aspects of recording, and physical principles to achieve accurate pattern recognition.
+Adherence to the 10 to 20 international system of electrode placement, principles underlying instrumentation and electrical safety, standardized digital recording, and applying crucial recording concepts throughout the performance of the EEG are a few important technical requirements.
 The advances in technology have been many.
 However, the technical challenge of recording interpretable EEG with little or no artifact has remained the same.
-It is essential that the EEG be run by an experienced and knowledgeable technologist capable of supervising the technical aspects of the recording from application of electrodes to storing and archiving the data.
-In this article, the authors discuss important technical aspects of EEG that may influence the quality of the recording and, as a result, impact the clinician application of EEG.
+The EEG must be run by an experienced and knowledgeable technologist capable of supervising the technical aspects of the recording, from electrode application to visual display for interpretation by a physician, as well as storing and archiving the data.
+In this article, the authors discuss important technical aspects of EEG that may influence the recording quality and, as a result, impact the clinical application of scalp EEG.

-• The EEG begins with the accurate measurement and placement of the electrodes using the international 10-20 system.
-EEG instrumentation includes all of the components that connect the patient to the EEG machine.
-With each component of a recording system, there is potential to encounter interference or outside noise.
+• The EEG procedure begins with electrode placement using the international 10-20 system.
+Instrumentation includes all components that connect the patient to the EEG machine.
+With each component of a recording system, there is potential to encounter interference or noise from outside sources that produce artifactual signals capable of obscuring brain-generated waveforms.

-• The electrodes are not part of the EEG machine itself and reflect a separate connection subject to technical limitations.
-Silver-silver chloride and gold electrodes applied after debridement of the skin surface with an adhesive have shown the best electrical conduit (Sinha et al 2016).
-Interelectrode impedances up to 10 kilo-ohms (kohms) are acceptable but optimal recording still requires impedances that are balanced (11).
-New electrode technologies including dry electrode cap models that don’t require gel are being tested to reduce the delay for obtaining an EEG in acute neurologic settings and eliminate the need for trained EEG technologists to secure individual electrodes (15).
+• The electrodes are a separate piece of equipment as leads connected to the EEG machine.
+Electrodes are the weakest link in ensuring the integrity of the EEG recording due to technical limitations predisposing to artifact.
+Silver-silver chloride and gold electrodes are applied after debridement of the skin surface using an adhesive paste as an electrical conduit (24).
+Interelectrode impedances up to 10 kilo-ohms (kOhms) are acceptable, but optimal recording still requires balanced impedances (13).
+New electrode technologies, including dry electrode cap models that don’t require gel, are being tested to reduce the delay in obtaining an EEG in acute neurologic settings and eliminate the need for trained EEG technologists to secure individual electrodes (18).

-• Amplifiers are designed to increase sensitivity of detecting waveforms recorded from the brain, as well as filter the frequencies recorded.
-The EEG machine has a low frequency filter, a high frequency filter as well as a notch (60 Hz) filter.
-Standard settings of 7 uV/mm sensitivity, 70 Hz high frequency filter, and 1 Hz low frequency filter should be the initial settings of the EEG.
+• Amplifiers are designed to increase the sensitivity of detecting waveforms recorded from the brain and filter the frequencies recorded.
+The EEG machine has a low-frequency filter, a high-frequency filter, and a notch (60 Hz) filter.
+Standard settings of 7 µV/mm sensitivity, 70 Hz high-frequency filter, and 0.5 Hz or 1 Hz low-frequency filter should be the initial parameters of recording EEG.

-• Sampling rates are based on the Nyquist-Shannon theorem and the minimum sampling rate should be at least 256 samples per second; however, 512 hertz (Hz) is preferred to prevent aliasing on high resolution screens (04).
+• Sampling rates are based on the Nyquist-Shannon theorem, and the minimum sampling rate should be at least 256 samples per second; however, 512 hertz (Hz) is preferred to prevent “aliasing” high frequencies falsely displayed as lower frequencies using high-resolution computer screens (04).

-• The risks associated with performing an EEG are very low but the potential for adverse electrical safety exists if the ground is faulty and electricity is able to be passed through the patient (ie, patients connected to multiple grounded devices).
-In addition, fire hazards represent a concern when high levels of oxygen are in use during function of the electrical machinery.
+• The risks associated with performing an EEG are very low, but the potential for adverse electrical safety exists if the ground is faulty and more than one ground is used where electricity could inadvertently be conducted through the patient.
+In addition, fire hazards represent a rare electrical concern if high oxygen levels are in use while operating the EEG machinery.

-The first known tracing in animals of fluctuating cortical potentials that constitute the EEG was performed by Richard Caton, a scientist from Liverpool, England, in 1875 using a galvanometer (Stone and Hughes 2013).
-In 1924, Hans Berger, a German psychiatrist, performed the first EEG recording in humans using Siemens double-coil galvanometer and published his first report of a human 3-minunte EEG recording in 1929 recognizing the alpha rhythm.
-Berger was not able to observe the recording live; rather, he had to develop the paper form of EEG, similar to a photograph to visualize the recording (05).
-Berger continued to make advances in his attempts to record EEGs as technology improved.
-His colleagues at the Institute of Brain Research in Berlin were able to make significant improvements in the quality of the EEG with the help of JF Tonnies who was an engineer at the Institute.
-From the initial 1-channel EEG, Tonnies is credited with developing the first ink writing oscillograph, which he called the neurograph.
-He went on to develop the first differential amplifier as well as the concepts of impedance and volume conduction (Stone and Hughes 2013).
-In the late 1920s, electrical engineer, Harry Nyquist determined that the number of independent pulses that could be put through a telegraph transmitting the number of channels over a unit of time was limited when it was less than twice the bandwidth of the channel (04).
-In the 1940s Shannon expanded on the Nyquist theorem and developed the Nyquist-Shannon sampling rate.
-Current sampling rates in digital equipment are based on the Nyquist-Shannon sampling theorem to prevent “aliasing” of the EEG data and false representation of the brain signal by lower frequencies than the actual waveform.
+The first known tracing in animals of fluctuating cortical potentials that constitute the EEG was performed by Richard Caton, a scientist from Liverpool, England, in 1875 using a galvanometer (27).
+In 1924, a German psychiatrist, Hans Berger, performed the first EEG recording in humans using a Siemens double-coil galvanometer and published his first report of a human 3-minute EEG recording in 1929 recognizing the alpha rhythm.
+Berger could not observe the recording live; instead, he had to develop the paper form of EEG, similar to a photograph to visualize the recording (05).
+Berger continued to advance in his attempts to record EEGs as technology improved.
+His colleagues at the Institute of Brain Research in Berlin made significant improvements in the quality of the EEG with the help of JF Tonnies, who was an engineer at the institute.
+From the initial 1-channel EEG, Tonnies is credited with developing the first ink-writing oscillograph, which he called the neurograph.
+He went on to develop the first differential amplifier as well as the concepts of impedance and volume conduction (27).
+In the late 1920s, electrical engineer Harry Nyquist determined that the number of independent pulses that could be put through a telegraph transmitting the number of channels over a unit of time was limited when it was less than twice the bandwidth of the channel (04).
+In the 1940s, Claude Shannon expanded on the Nyquist theorem and developed the Nyquist-Shannon sampling rate.
+Current sampling rates in digital equipment are based on the Nyquist-Shannon sampling theorem to prevent “aliasing” of the EEG data and false representation of the brain signal caused by a lower sampling frequency than the actual waveform.
 Most proprietary systems now offer 512 Hz sampling rates as a result to ensure adequate representation of a wide range of frequencies in the EEG.

 By the 1950s, EEG technology started to become invasive, and the use of invasive electrodes and the exploration of deep intracerebral regions began.
-In the 1980s, developments in data collection and analysis allowed the EEG to be digitalized and recorded on videotape.
-The first-generation commercial digital EEG systems were introduced in the 1990s (Stone and Hughes 2013).
-Over the years, computed networking enabled remote EEG reading and simultaneous video recording of the patients, making prolonged and continuous EEG (cEEG) a reality (16; 14).
+In the 1980s, data collection and analysis developments allowed the EEG to be digitalized and recorded on videotape.
+The first-generation commercial digital EEG systems were introduced in the 1990s (27).
+Over the years, computerized networking enabled remote EEG reading and simultaneous video recording of the patients, making continuous EEG (cEEG) a reality (19; 17).
 As manual review and interpretation of cEEG became increasingly labor-intensive, methods were developed to assist in rapid and accurate EEG interpretation.
-In the last 2 decades, complex algorithms enabling quantitative EEG analyses, such as wavelet analysis and Fourier analysis, were developed to improve display of the EEG signal.
-Automated spectral analysis was introduced to study spectral arrays using the Fast Forrier Transform to generate a spectrogram, a color plot providing the temporal dispersion of the EEG frequency spectrum separated by power contained in independent components for analysis (14).
-These methods have improved the ease and diagnostic power of EEG by displaying quantitative frequency representation in trends, especially in intensive care units (20).
+In the last 2 decades, complex algorithms enabling quantitative EEG analyses, such as wavelet analysis and Fourier analysis, were developed to improve the display of the EEG signal (08).
+Automated spectral analysis was introduced to study spectral arrays using the Fast Fourier Transform to generate a spectrogram, a color plot providing the temporal dispersion of the EEG frequency spectrum separated by the power contained in independent components for analysis (17).
+These methods have improved the ease and diagnostic power of EEG by displaying quantitative frequency representation in trends, especially in intensive care units (23).

 Terminologies.
-Understanding the technical aspects of recording EEG requires a foundation of terminology that encompasses its instrumentation.
-The following is a glossary of terms that are used to facilitate the concepts involved in recording EEG.
+Understanding the technical aspects of recording EEG requires a foundation of terminology encompassing its instrumentation.
+The following is a glossary of terms are used to facilitate the concepts involved in recording EEG.

 Amplifier.
-Amplifier is an electronic device that can increase the power of a signal.
+An amplifier is an electronic device that can increase the power of a signal.
 An amplifier functions by using electric power from a power source to increase the amplitude of the voltage or current signal.
 The amplifier gain is the ratio of the output signal to the input signal.

 Analog to digital converter (AD converter).
 Analog to digital converter is a system that converts an analog signal into a digital signal.